-Today’s home tour is gorgeous both inside and out, but it also possesses a special wow factor that you might find surprising.
+Today’s home tour by Birdseye is gorgeous both inside and out, but it also possesses a special wow factor that you might find surprising.
 Ready to step inside this historic stone farmhouse?

 The industrial style family room enjoys a glass garage door of sorts that opens up to an outdoor dining area.
 On a side note, my family is taking a vacation this August to Door County, Wisconsin and the house we’ve chosen to stay in has a door just like this!

 A beautiful, pastoral scene is painted a la mural style on the room that leads into the kitchen.
 What a pretty and peaceful room.

 Between the mural room and the kitchen is a charming butler’s pantry in the room with a galvanized metal counter top.